SuperOfficeDocs/superoffice-docs/docs/customer-center/config.md

 This is a special template.
 The framework.html is the framework that will surround all the other templates.
 In this way, you do not need to style all the other templates.

 You can use the same parser variables in this file as with the other files.
-It is actually the chosen action which determines what is available here, so only use parser variables that you are certain will exist.
+It is actually the chosen action that determines what is available here, so only use parser variables that you are certain will exist.

 Pay attention to the parser command %INCLUDE\_VAR:contentFile%.
 As explained earlier, each chosen action will result in a parser variable called "contentFile".
 This parser variable will contain the name of the template matching the action.
 The command INCLUDE\_VAR will simply insert this file into the framework.html file.